How should New Hampshire handle national health care reform?

 One of the primary requirements of Affordable Care Act was that every state establish an online health insurance exchange, often described as “one stop shopping” for consumers buying insurance.
 Each state had three options to establish the exchange: let the federal government create and operate the exchange, use federal funds to create and operate the exchange on the state level, or partner with the federal government on a limited basis.

 HB 1297, passed by the New Hampshire legislature in 2012, forbid the state from using federal funds to create and operate the exchange on the state level.
-New Hampshire therefore had two choices: leave the exchange up to the federal government, or partner with the federal government on a limited basis.

 In February 2013, New Hampshire agreed to partner with the federal government for the online health insurance exchange.
 Under the partnership the U.S. Department of Health and Human Service operates the exchange, while New Hampshire government regulates the insurance plans.
 New Hampshire is also responsible for consumer assistance for residents navigating the exchange.